 BD can be caused by:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done, paying close attention to:

 An x-ray may be done to see if you have a fracture.

 Talk with your doctor about the best treatment plan for you.
 Treatment options include the following:

 For milder cases, the treatment is nonsurgical and may involve: